Use this file to discover all available pages before exploring further.

 No. A delegated user refers to a portal login with access permissions, not to each individual bank account.
 If a single delegated user can access 50 accounts within one portal, that is billed as one delegated user.You are not charged separately for each of the 50 accounts.

-Why is Waycore priced per delegated user instead of per bank account?
+Why is Waycore not priced per bank account?

 Because the operational unit is the authenticated bank user session, not each account.
 One delegated user can cover dozens of accounts, but still requires a single maintained connection, permission model, and MFA handling.